nsreeni07/Polaris/README.md

 Polaris is a two-stage amateur rocket with active thrust vector control(TVC) on the booster, along with a custom flight computer, ground support hardware, and firmware.

 # Why
 Most amateur rocketry projects rely on passive stablization:fins,high-TWR motors.
-Polaris was build to go further.
-It uses a ground lit booster stage with activle gimbal control instead of fins.
+Polaris was built to go further.
+It has a ground lit booster stage with activle gimbal control instead of fins.
 Then after apogee the second motor lights hot-staging the booster stage off.
 Then paired with the flight computer the rocket stablizes and lands by itself

 # Breakdown
 Polaris is made up of 3 main subsystems